seanrmurphy/hugo-amplify-test/content/about.md

 description: Simple Hugo-based website
 ---

-This is a simple Hugo based website with a contact form; it was developed as a small demonstration of the use of AWS Amplify for such projects.
+This is a simple Hugo based website to test how it works with AWS Amplify.